PaoloPazzaglia/tres_bundle_paolo/README.md

 # Note on Licensing

 tres_bundle is made up of a set of modules and each module comes with its own license.
 The source tree containing interfaces and abstract classes (tres_bundle/base) is released under the terms of the permissive, industry-friendly 3-Clause BSD License.
 S-Function implementations (tres_bundle/simulink) are also available under the same license.
 The RTSim-based base-class implementor (tres_bundle/adapters/rtsim) comes under the terms of the GNU General Public License version 2 (or later).
 The OMNeT++-based base-class implementor (tres_bundle/adapters/omnetpp) is released under a combination of the [OMNeT++ APL](http://www.omnetpp.org/intro/license) and the 3-Clause BSD license.
 Pleaes refer to the [OMNEST Licensing Options](http://www.omnest.com/licensingfaq.php) to see if you need to buy a commercial license for OMNeT++ for your simulations.

+# Paolo edits

+This branch is for adding AVR tasks